 The Amended Credit Agreements also contain certain financial covenants that become measurable and effective beginning in the third quarter of 2025, including debt coverage, net leverage, and interest coverage ratios.
 Additional covenants and other provisions exist that may limit or affect the timing of the Company's ability, among other things, to undergo a merger or consolidation, sell certain assets, create liens, guarantee certain obligations of third parties, make certain investments or acquisitions, and declare dividends or make distributions.
 The Facilities are secured with a first-priority lien against substantially all of the assets of the Company and its subsidiaries, including their intellectual property.
-The Company was in compliance with all applicable covenants as of June 30, 2023.
+The Company was in compliance with all applicable covenants as of September 30, 2023 other than the financial covenant set forth in Section 6.8(g) of the Amended Credit Agreements.
+On October 31, 2023, the Company, along with certain subsidiaries of the Company, entered into the Limited Covenant Waiver with Cargill Financial pursuant to which Cargill Financial waived the financial covenant set forth in Section 6.8(g) of the Amended Credit Agreements for the calendar quarter ended September 30, 2023.